-The Activities List actually reminds me of the old Facebook, or even MySpace or Friendster (before your time!).
-On all those (now outdated) sites, teens like you would write a profile and list their favorite movies and music and books and quotes.
-It was a form of self-expression that gets at a core truth: no matter how open-minded we think we are, it’s hard not to instantly size people up based on how they consume culture. (“She listens to Lady Gaga?!
-Pass!”)
-Well, college admissions officers aren’t technically “judging” your Activities List…but they do mentally put you into certain bucket(s) as they read yours.
+The Activities List actually reminds me of the old Facebook, or even MySpace or Friendster (which would be way before your time!).
+On all of those (now-ancient) social media sites, teenagers like you would write a profile and list their favorite movies and music and books and quotes.
+It was a form of self-expression that gets at a core truth: no matter how much we think we care about people’s values and essence, it’s hard not to instantly size people up based on their preferred bits of culture. (“She’s into JoJo Siwa?!
+Hmm, don’t think I want to sit with her at lunch!”)

 Think about it this way: each college needs to fulfill specific needs on its campus.
-Marching band, soccer, ceramics, political clubs...they need to make sure they have genuinely committed students filling out all of those activities.
-They NEED to know if you’re going to audition for a cappella or run for student government.
-Otherwise, they might end up with too many Altos, and not enough people who love balancing budgets!
+A cappella, football, photography, debate team...the people drafting each class need to make sure they have genuinely committed students filling out all of those activities.
+They NEED to know if you’re going to audition for the orchestra or get involved in campus greening efforts.
+Otherwise, they might end up with too many clarinetists, and not enough people who love designing composting bins!

 In essence, your Activities List should do two things: it should give the college admissions reader a sense of what spaces and roles you'll occupy once you get to campus, and it should show that you'll be an asset in those spaces and roles.